UB-SSDC-Lab/GlobalOptimization.jl/docs/src/lib/public.md

 ```@docs
 MutationParameters
 MutationParameters(::Any, ::Any, ::Any, ::Any; sel=::Any)
-MutationParameters(::GlobalOptimization.AbstractMutationStrategy; dist=::Any, sel=::Any)
+MutationParameters(::GlobalOptimization.AbstractMutationOperator; dist=::Any, sel=::Any)
 SelfMutationParameters
-SelfMutationParameters(::GlobalOptimization.AbstractMutationStrategy; dist=::Any, sel=:Any)
+SelfMutationParameters(::GlobalOptimization.AbstractMutationOperator; dist=::Any, sel=:Any)
 Rand1
 Rand2
 Best1